12 killed in Nigeria gasoline tanker explosion, police say

-ABUJA, Nigeria (AP) — At least 12 people were killed when a gasoline tanker crashed on a major road and then exploded in Nigeria’s northcentral Kogi State, police said Friday.
+ABUJA, Nigeria (AP) — A gasoline tanker crashed and then exploded in north-central Nigeria, killing at least 12 people, police said Friday.

-The tanker had a brake failure along a major road in the Ofu council area on Thursday night when it collided with a vehicle obstructing the highway, causing a fireball, a police spokesman told The Associated Press.
+The tanker had brake failure along a major road in the Ofu council area in Kogi state on Thursday night when it collided with a vehicle obstructing the highway, causing a fireball, a police spokesman told The Associated Press.

-The vehicle “crushed cars on the way” and “12 people were killed” — all burnt to death, said William Ovye Aya with the Kogi police command.
+The vehicle “crushed cars on the way” and all the victims were burnt to death, said William Ovye Aya with the Kogi police command.

-Bisi Kazeem with Nigeria’s Federal Road Safety Corps said 18 people were involved in the crash.
-Seven sustained “various degrees of injuries while the remaining 11 were burnt beyond recognition” at the scene, Kazeem said in a statement.
+Bisi Kazeem with Nigeria’s Federal Road Safety Corps said other people were injured in the crash.

 The road has been cordoned off and road safety workers are working to identify the victims, Kazeem said.

-Such crashes are common along most major roads in Nigeria, with new measures introduced by the country’s road safety corps failing to curb their occurrence.
-Kogi is a known hot spot with more than 10 people killed in a similar crash in September.
+Such crashes are so common along most major roads in Nigeria that the country has introduced new measures to curb their occurrence.
+More than 10 people were killed in Kogi in a similar crash in September.

 Authorities in Kogi are investigating the latest crash, Kingsley Fanwo, the state commissioner for information, told the AP.